marctrem/usbarmory-wiki-fork/Host-communication.md

 ```

+This is a command line example that assumes no interference from running Network Managers, in general favor following the predefined configuration files and/or UIs for your specific Linux distribution.

 #### Mac OS X (tested on Yosemite)

 1. For connection sharing ensure that the USB armory image assigns an IP